Direct Applied Behavior Analysis Intervention in Orange, CA

 We work on skills like verbal communication, non-verbal communication, social cues, social responses, following commands, compliance, waiting, making friends, conversation, sharing, self-help routines like washing hands, and many other skills.

 Our focus is on an appropriate level of trials per hour, as well as the quality of those trials, to ensure optimal progress.
-Each “trial” is a teaching opportunity, and ABA therapy provides many trials of each goal we are working on.
+Each “trial” is a teaching opportunity, and Applied behavior analysis intervention provides many trials of each goal we are working on.

 However, studies show that this type of teaching is very effective.
 This approach facilitates your child's engagement with age-appropriate toys and activities while teaching necessary skills utilizing his or her natural interests to reinforce new skills and desired behaviors.
 It also more closely replicates the way typically developing children often learn…through play!